Understanding Change-in-Control Agreements

 (e) the dissolution or liquidation of the Company; or

-(f) any transaction or series of related transactions that has the substantial effect of any one or more of the foregoing.
+(f) any transaction or series of related transactions that has a substantial effect on any one or more of the foregoing.

 When reviewing similar provisions, the executive and his/her counsel must carefully consider each word and how it is used in the agreement.
-Slight changes in language can have an enormous and sometimes costly impact to the executive.
-Remember, the terms define the œintent of the parties.
+Slight changes in language can have an enormous and sometimes costly impact on the executive.
+Remember, the terms define the intent of the parties.
 If a specific term is not in the agreement, it will not be enforced.
-Similarly, if the controversial term is somehow negotiated into the agreement, the executive or the company will be hard press to remove the term once a dispute arises.
+Similarly, if the controversial term is somehow negotiated into the agreement, the executive or the company will be hard pressed to remove the term once a dispute arises.

 THE TERMINATION CLAUSE:

-The œdouble trigger is more common and favors the company.
-This trigger requires a termination without cause or with good reason by executive, and a defined period of payment of generally one year.
+The double trigger is more common and favors the company.
+This trigger requires a termination without cause or with good reason by the executive, and a defined period of payment of generally one year.
 Unlike the single trigger, the executive cannot voluntarily resign.
 His participation in the existing company and future company is mandated by the agreement.
 However, the executive still receives a great deal of protection while the change in control takes place.
-The company will clearly desire to retain the executive’s loyalty and commitment, and will reward the executive well after the change in control is completed.
+The company will clearly desire to retain the executive’s loyalty and commitment and will reward the executive well after the change in control is completed.
 Such an outcome is attractive in order to maintain continuity and retention of key management personnel.

 (b) If the Executive’s employment with the Company shall be terminated